+By memorandum dated January 5, 2021, the Office of Nuclear Reactor Regulation established a new process for addressing very low safety significance issues that are within the licensing basis of a plant (ADAMS Accession No. ML20261H428).
+The new process, referred to as RIPE, is the implementation of Recommendation 5 from the low safety significance issue resolution working group (ADAMS Accession No. ML21006A324).
 RIPE is available to licensees that have a technically acceptable PRA and have established an Integrated Decision-Making Panel (IDP).
 For the purposes of RIPE, having a technically acceptable PRA must be demonstrated by having an approved and implemented license amendment for Technical Specifications Task Force (TSTF) Traveler TSTF-505, "Provide Risk Informed Extended Completion Times - RITSTF [Risk-Informed TSTF] Initiative 4b" or TSTF-425 "Relocate Surveillance Frequencies to Licensee Control-RITSTF Initiative 5b."
 For the purposes of RIPE, an IDP may be established by having an approved and implemented Title 10 of the Code of Federal Regulations (10 CFR) Section 50.69, "Risk-informed categorization and treatment of structures, systems and components for nuclear power plants," amendment or by establishing a RIPE IDP, as documented in Nuclear Energy Institute (NEI) guidance, "NEI Guidelines for the Implementation of the Risk-Informed Process for Evaluations Integrated Decision-Making Panel" (ADAMS Accession No. ML20245E147).
-Licensees that have implemented an NRC-approved amendment to adopt TSTF-505 or TSTF-425 and have established an IDP can leverage these initiatives to perform safety impact characterizations using RIPE and request licensing actions with the expectation that the NRC will use a streamlined review process if the issue is characterized as having a minimal safety impact.